Focus on you

 $25 copay

-Primary and urgent care visits
+Telemedicine primary and urgent care visits

 *60 day run out (Feb.
 28, 2026) to submit manual health and vision claims to Meritain Health with dates of service in 2025 to post-deductible HRA.